Apple Pear Crisp (Ina Garten copycat)

 Crisps are such an easy dessert to make and it’s easy to “personalize” it.
 Try adding 1/2 cup fresh or frozen cranberries or 1/4 cup dried cranberries to the filling.
 I think raspberries would make a nice addition as well!

 The topping calls for pecans, which are optional, but you could also use walnuts or almonds.
-When serving dessert, I suggest adding a scoop of vanilla ice cream and drizzle of caramel!
+When serving dessert, I suggest adding a scoop of vanilla ice cream (or Thai tea ice cream) and drizzle of caramel!

 - Prepare the crisp topping: Whisk together the dry ingredients in a bowl.
 Add cold butter pieces and using a pastry cutter (or two forks) cut the butter into the dry ingredients until crumbly and resembles coarse, wet sand.